 It’s inexplicable Wikipedia fails to mention George Patton’s suspicious death.
 Few realize Patton had been arm-chaired out of any command upon the close of combat in Europe, and put into a minor desk job tasked with historical research when he began investigating the disappearance of a trainload of Reichsbank gold and possibly also the collusion between the Soviet and Allied commands to prolong WWII so that profits could be fully milked and the black gold carefully distributed into secret coffers.

 Patton might have been planning a career in politics because he was about to fly home and retire from the military.
-He knew a lot more than he could talk about, and as soon as he retired, he probably planned to become the biggest insider military whistle-blower since Major General Smedley Butler of the Marines, who dropped a dime on the plot to drive FDR out of power.
+He knew a lot more than he could talk about, and as soon as he retired, he could have become the biggest inside-military whistle-blower since Major General Smedley Butler of the Marines, who dropped a dime on the plot to drive FDR out of power.
 It’s funny because Patton was the officer charged with dispersing the Bonus Army in Washington, while Butler was the Bonus Army’s hero.
 Patton knew the war could have been ended 9 months sooner if he’d only been provided with the necessary fuel to drive into Berlin.

-Someone must have fed the inside story about what really happened to Patton to Frederick Nolan, a British historian with a specialty in the American west.
+Someone may have fed some insider details about what happened to Patton to Frederick Nolan, a British historian with a specialty in the American west.
 I guess it’s only fitting since Hitler referred to Patton as “that crazy cowboy.”
-Nolan wrote a book that was made into the film Brass Target and it got remarkably close to the real story.
-This vastly underrated film stars John Cassavetes and Sophia Loren and makes the rounds on TCM.
+Nolan wrote a book that was made into the film Brass Target.
+This underrated film stars John Cassavetes and Sophia Loren and makes the rounds on TCM.

-Patton came from Southern royalty, but wasn’t part of the secret establishment running the world, aka the Illuminati.
+Patton came from Southern royalty, but most of them aren’t part of the Eastern establishment running the world, aka the Illuminati.
 Eisenhower had languished as a major for a while before making a sudden ascension thanks to that cabal, and after becoming President he gave Rockefeller a permanent seat on the cabinet, no title necessary.
-There’s some question on whether Patton’s strange demise could have been an inside job, and wouldn’t you know it, O’Reilly’s book tried to make it look like a Soviet plot, which is just the counterintelligence backstop that was floated to divert attention away from the OSS and Dulles and Donovan.
+There’s some question on whether Patton’s strange demise could have been an inside job, and wouldn’t you know it, O’Reilly’s book tried to make it look like a Soviet plot, which may have been the counterintelligence backstop that was floated to keep attention off the OSS, Dulles and Donovan.